Henry Loftus Wisker & Penal Transportation

 Pardon 28 July 1845, UK, Criminal Records, 1780-1871for Hy Loftus Wisker

 Sadly for the family, we failed to find our first Australian criminal cousin.
 However, mysteries still remain as Henry Loftus Wisker fails to appear in any official records after his release from prison.
-Similarly both Henry and his mother Elizabeth Wisker né Rigg fail to appear in the the 1851 England Census.
-More research is required to determine whether they led a quiet life in York or emigrated in an attempt to hide their soiled reputation.
+His mother Elizabeth Wisker né Rigg remained in York and passed away, aged 78, in October 1854 in Feasegate.
+More research is required to determine whether Henry led a quiet life in York, died as a result of illnesses acquired in custody, or emigrated in an attempt to hide from the soiled family reputation.
 Watch this space…

 Family Tree